Sunday, October 1, 2017

 A third example comes from The Tempest, where Caliban shows us he can change, despite Prospero's complaint that he is "a devil, on whose nature / Nurture cannot stick."
 (Yes, Shakespeare, not that Victorian dude, made up "nature vs. nurture.")
 Prospero's pessimistic, but after Caliban feels the self-wrought pain of his murderous actions (he nearly drowns), he humbly vows to "seek for grace" at the play's end.
 Prospero is a terrible behavioral psychologist.
 He doesn't ignore bad behavior, he punishes it, and thereby increases resentment and the likelihood that the adversarial behavior will increase (as, in Caliban, it does).
 Fortunately, Providence, not Prospero, is the educating force in The Tempest, and events themselves encourage Caliban to change his act, which means to change who he is.

 So: was Shakespeare a behavioral psychologist?
 Actually, we don't know what Shakespeare was or wasn't, except that he was a writer smart enough to observe how people can be behaviorally transformed.
 Of course, there are plenty of examples throughout his plays of characters for whom performance is hypocrisy, and who don't become virtuous by merely pretending to be so.
-Richard III, Hamlet, and Claudius all "assume a virtue though [they] have it not," and stay rotten.
+Richard III, Macbeth, and Hamlet's Claudius all "assume a virtue though [they] have it not," and stay rotten.
 But their play-acting, their assumption of a virtue, is not a deep behavior, but a superficial matter of language.
 All of them talk the talk of the good king while walking a rather bad walk in the other direction.
 That is, they lie about what they are doing.
 Transformational performance in Shakespeare doesn't work that way.
-It ties action to speaking.
-Its practitioners' nonverbal actions bear out their speech actions, though all these actions may be new and unfamiliar to them, and seem like roles scripted by someone else.
+It ties speaking to action.
+Its practitioners' nonverbal behaviors bear out their speech actions, though these behaviors may be new and unfamiliar to them, and seem like roles scripted by someone else.
 (As they are.)
 This type of genuine actor "suit[s] the action to the word, the word to the action," to quote Hamlet again.
 When that kind of performance is entered into, there truly is "no screen between the part . . . played" and the self who's playing.